telecasteren/react-social-app/docs/!TO-DO.md

 ### Bio and avatar (not required)

 - Ability to upload avatar + edit
-- Ability to write and edit bio
+- Sending updated bio request with api functions

 ### General